railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_production.rst

 The first thing to do to work with a production plan is to define the periods for stock management.
 Some companies plan daily, others weekly or monthly.

-.. tip:: Stock Management interval
+.. tip:: Stock Management Interval

    The interval chosen for managing stock in the production plan will depend on the length of your production cycle.
 You generally work daily, weekly or monthly.

-   If your products take several days to assemble it is preferable to have a weekly plan.
-If your manufacturing cycles are several months you can work with a monthly plan.
+   If it takes several days to assemble your products, you most likely will define a weekly plan.
+If your manufacturing cycles take several months you can work with a monthly plan.

-To do this use the menu :menuselection:`Sales --> Configuration --> Stock and Sales Periods --> Stock and Sales Periods`.
+Go to the menu :menuselection:`Sales --> Configuration --> Stock and Sales Periods -->
+Stock and Sales Periods`.
 A window appears enabling you to automatically define the next periods that will be provided for stock management.